epakhomov/What-drives-the-price-of-a-car/README.md

 ## The objective and the data

 The objective of this assignment is to understand what factors make a car more or less expensive.
 As a result of the analysis, we should provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.
-The data for this assignment was provided as a subset of original dataset.
+The data for this assignment was provided as a subset of the original dataset.

 ## The methods